Veryan4/monitor-url/README.md

 The resulting monitoring data doesn’t have to be persistent.

 ### 4. My Notes
 It is unclear to me what constitutes the server being up or down.
-I could have went with pings in order to lighten the network load, but since the goal is to monitor an API I used the response code 200 for a URL as a proxy for the server being up.
+I could have gone with pings in order to lighten the network load, but since the goal is to monitor an API I used the response code 200 for a URL as a proxy for the server being up.

 ### 5. How to Use